cloudmesh-community/book/chapters/prg/python-big-data.md

 and engineering.
 In particular, these are some of the core packages:

 -   NumPy
 -   IPython
 -   Pandas
 -   Matplotlib
 -   Sympy
 -   SciPy library

-It is thus an agglomeration of useful pacakes and will prbably sufice for your projects in case you use Python.
+It is thus an agglomeration of useful pacakes and will probably suffice for your projects in case you use Python.

 #### ggplot